mysven/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/search?q=muse*

 #### Phrase search
-To search in the ad text for a phrase, use the q parameter and surround the phrase with double quotes (%22).
+To search in the ad text for a phrase, use the q parameter and surround the phrase with double quotes "this phrase".
+For a call you'll need to transform " to the HTML code %22.

 Request URL